 5. Formal Education Working Group

-- Chair: Laura Peticolas (Sonoma State University)
+- Co-Chairs: Laura Peticolas (Sonoma State University) & Dennis Schatz (Pacific Science Center)

 - Purpose: To connect with K-12 teachers, school superintendents, college and university instructors, administrators, and educational associations to prepare teachers, students, and their families to safely experience and enjoy the upcoming North American solar eclipses and to use these events to advance "STEAM" (science, technology, engineering, the arts, and mathematics) education and appreciation.